JordanMartinez/purescript-jordans-reference/22-Projects/test/12-Table-of-Contents/01-Test-Thought-Process.md

 - "the more things change, the more they stay the same:" **No**
     - We're not running the same function twice, so this can't apply.
 - "solve a smaller problem first:" **No**
     - This approach seems to assume that each step in the recursion is the same.
-However, the program does not render these three entities the same: file, normal directory, top-level directory.
+While our program is recursive in nature, each step in the recursio is not the same when rendering a file, a normal directory, and a top-level directory.
 - "hard to prove, easy to verify:" **No**
     - Our situation is not easy to verify
 - "the test oracle:" **yes, but not quite practical**
-    - the program currently uses a one-pass approach (root-to-files traversal parses file contents while files-to-root traversal renders that content) to produce the output.
+    - the program currently uses a one-pass approach (the root-to-files traversal will parse file contents while the files-to-root traversal will render that content) to produce the output.
-    - I could test this against a two-pass approach (first pass parses file and file system into data structure; second pass renders that data structure)
+    - I could test this against a two-pass approach (the first pass will parse the files and file system into a data structure; the second pass will render that data structure)
     - Unfortunately, I believe the one-pass approach is more understandable and easier to write than the two-pass approach.

 ### Decomposing Our Tests